bricknerb/carbon-lang/docs/design/interoperability/README.md

 ### Function call syntax and semantics

-Once imported, C++ functions are invoked using standard Carbon function call syntax, prefixed with the `Cpp` namespace.
+Once imported, C++ functions are invoked using standard Carbon function call syntax, prefixed with the `Cpp` name.
 The Carbon compiler is responsible for mapping the Carbon arguments to the types expected by the C++ function's signature.

 This often requires explicit casting on the Carbon side, using the `as` keyword,